fabric8io/kubernetes-client/doc/MIGRATION-v7.md

 The package has also been renamed from `io.fabric8.openshift.api.model.clusterautoscaling` to `io.fabric8.openshift.api.model.autoscaling`.

 The OpenShiftClient DSL entry-point has also been renamed from `OpenShiftClient.clusterAutoscaling()` to `OpenShiftClient.openShiftAutoscaling()`.

+### Renamed machineconfig to machineconfiguration <a href="#openshift-machineconfig-to-machineconfiguration" id="openshift-machineconfig-to-machineconfiguration" />

+The module `openshift-model-machineconfig` has been renamed to `openshift-model-machineconfiguration` to match the API group name.

+The package has also been renamed from `io.fabric8.openshift.api.model.machineconfig` to `io.fabric8.openshift.api.model.machineconfiguration`.

+The OpenShiftClient DSL entry-point remains the same: `OpenShiftClient.machineConfigurations()`.

 ## Deprecations and Removals <a href="#deprecations-and-removals" id="deprecations-and-removals"/>